streamnative/pulsar-spark/README.md

 Client/producer/reader configurations of Pulsar can be set via `DataStreamReader.option` with `pulsar.client.`/`pulsar.producer.`/`pulsar.reader.` prefix, e.g,
 `stream.option("pulsar.reader.receiverQueueSize", "1000000")`.
+Since the connector needs to access the Pulsar Admin interface as well, separate configuration of the admin client can be set via the same method with the `pulsar.admin` prefix.
+For example: `stream.option("pulsar.admin.authParams","token:<token>")`.
+This can be useful if a different authentication plugin or token need to be used.
+If this is not given explicitly, the client parameters (with `pulsar.client` prefix) will be used for accessing the admin interface as well.
-For possible Pulsar parameters, check docs at [Pulsar client libraries](https://pulsar.apache.org/docs/en/client-libraries/).
+For possible Pulsar parameters, check docs at
+[Pulsar client libraries](https://pulsar.apache.org/docs/en/client-libraries/).

 ## Build Spark Pulsar Connector